 The Plymouth Police are committed to providing the highest level of protection and service to all who live in, work in and visit our community.
 To accomplish this, we need the assistance of our citizens.
 How can you help?
 Be informed, be aware and call the police to report suspicious activity.

 One of the ways we provide information is through our web crime map.
 To provide specific information about crime in our community, the police have partnered with BAIR Analytics.
 The RAIDS (Regional Analysis and Information Data Sharing) Online crime map displays the following eight crimes types on the Plymouth map: homicide; attempted homicide; aggravated robbery; burglary-commercial; burglary-residential; motor vehicle theft; burglary from motor vehicle; and vandalism.
 To obtain details about a specific crime (i.e. case number, location, date and time), click on the event icon.

-The Public Safety Department also posts news releases about major incidents that occur when working with the media and the public on incidents.
-If you have further questions about a posting, contact Public Information Officer Tammy Ward at 763-509-5163 or email@example.com.
+If you have questions about an incident in Plymouth, contact Public Information Officer Tammy Ward at 763-509-5163 or firstname.lastname@example.org.
 If she is not available, you can also call the department’s main number at 763-509-5160 to be directed you to someone who can help you.

 If you see a crime in progress or need a police response for any reason, please call 9-1-1 immediately.
 If you wish to remain anonymous, be sure and tell the dispatcher.
 When calling, remember to give as much information as possible, including what is happening and where.
 Also, get as much of a description of the suspects and vehicles involved as possible.